Publication: Jan 12, 2023

 This is the ‘normal way’ of testing.
 It means that visitors in Experiment 1 variant B can also be in Experiment 2 variant B at the same time.

-In this post on Speero Lucia explains with the help of Lukas Vermeer (ex-Booking.com) and Georgi Georgiev (data expert in CRO) that we should always run tests with an overlay approach.
+In this post on Speero Lukas Vermeer (ex-Booking.com) and Georgi Georgiev (data expert in CRO) suggest that we should always run tests with an overlay approach.
 Why?
 Well, if there is any interaction effect, you can measure and prove it.
 Plus you wánt to measure interaction effects because the tests you are running are heading to the direction you've chosen for the Product to develop towards.

 Additionally running tests Overlay means you won't lose any valuable time not testing and waiting for enough traffic to start a next experiment.